 Once you update the SDK version, you have to add your existing notification channels created by your App developers on MoEngage Dashboard to use them in your campaigns.
-You can add them on the go while creating your campaign by clicking on Manage Notification Channel in Notification Channel dropdown present in android messaging.
+You can add them on the go while creating your campaign by clicking on Manage Notification Channel in the Notification Channel dropdown present in android messaging.

 Once a channel is added, you can select and save it as Default (optional) to populate it as default selection for your campaigns that you will create in future.

 Once added you can choose any one of the channels for your campaign as you deem fit.
 All notifications posted to the same notification channel have the same behavior.

 If an invalid channel-id has been added or you miss to add one, MoEngage will use General Channel ( a MoEngage Fallback Channel ) to target your users on Android 8.0 (API level 26) and above.